Mayan Calendar Prediction: The Great 2012 Doomsday Scare is back

 He explained in his tweet how technically we are in living in the year 2012.
 The scientist wrote, "The number of days lost in a year due to the shift into Gregorian Calendar is 11 days...
 For 268 years using the Gregorian Calendar (1752-2020) times 11 days = 2,948 days.
 2,948 days / 365 days (per year) = 8 years."

-However, NASA brushsed aside these claims and called them mere conspiracies without evidence.
+However, NASA brushed aside these claims and called them mere conspiracies without evidence.
 They said, "For any claims of disaster or dramatic changes in 2012, where is the science?
 Where is the evidence?
-There is none, and for all the fictional assertions, whether they are made in books, movies, documentaries or over the Internet, we
+There is none, and for all the fictional assertions, whether they are made in books, movies, documentaries or over the Internet, we cannot change that simple fact."

 2012 Doomsday